DiamondLightSource/python-copier-template/docs/how-to/make-release.rst

 To make a new release, please follow this checklist:

+- Ensure that you have previously followed `./pypi`
 - Choose a new PEP440 compliant release number (see https://peps.python.org/pep-0440/)
 - Go to the GitHub release_ page
 - Choose ``Draft New Release``